whosonfirst/go-rasterzen/README.md

 `rasterd` support caching using one or more providers that implement the [go-whosonfirst-cache](https://github.com/whosonfirst/go-whosonfirst-cache) `cache.Cache` interface.
+Caches are checked (and set) in the following order in `rasterd`: go-cache, fs-cache, s3-cache

 There is currently nothing that looks like sophisticated cache invalidation.
 That's left up to you to do manually, for now.

 Currently filesystem and in-memory (using [go-cache](https://github.com/patrickmn/go-cache)) caches are supported.
 You can invoke `rasterd` with multiple cache providers if you want.